omkarcloud/botasaurus/README.md

 scrape_heading_task()
 ```

-If you are doing web scraping of publicly available data, then the above code is good and recommended to be used.
-However, if you are creating multiple accounts, then we don't recommend using the above code because the website may use tools like [fingerprint](https://fingerprint.com/) to capture fingerprints and uniquely identify that bots are creating multiple accounts.
+If you are doing web scraping of publicly available data, then the above code is good and recommended to be used. but stealth driver is fingerprintable using tools like [fingerprint](https://fingerprint.com/).

 5. We expect to access Cloudflare websites 9 out of 10 times.
 However, in some cases, they do detect us for reasons like IP blacklisting.
 In such cases, you can use the following code snippet to make your scraper more robust:
 ```python